Kinvey/kinvey-cli/README.md

 * `website create <name>`

     Create a website.
-You need to specify an organization or an application.
+You need to specify an organization or set the active one.

-    * `--app <application>`

-        Specifies a Kinvey app by ID or name.

     * `--org <organization>`